bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Quoted paragraphs in rotator.html." />
 </p>

-That&apos;s another thing is that this will handle an unlimited number of paragraphs.
+<p>That&apos;s another thing is that this will handle an unlimited number of
+paragraphs.
 I could just keep adding paragraphs in here in the script tool, just work, that&apos;s kind of nice, but what if it wasn&apos;t paragraphs, whatever it was, pictures or block quotes or other types of content that got rotated in and out.
-You could rotate anything and you&apos;ll see how you would need to modify the script to make that work.
+You could rotate anything and you&apos;ll see how you would need to modify the script to make that work.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 495. rotator.js - lines 1-21 (287) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">